TheAhmadOsman/BestCarDeal/source/index.md

 Lets say we're searching for a used car, but we have no idea what a fair price would be.
 Enter quantile tables.
 These tables aren't super eye-catching, but they're very practical tools for determining what we should be paying for a given car.
 They take two numeric values, and in this example I'll use odometer (miles the car has been driven) and price given that it's a very practical combination when searching for a decent used car.
 The x axis (columns) will be grouped by a range of odometers determined by percentiles.
 0-10th percentile may be 0-25000 miles driven, 11-20 could be 25000-50000, etc. Once these groups are determined we slice the our dataframe into 10 seperate frames according to which category they fall under (a car with 12500 miles will be in the first group while 45000 will be in the second).
 Finally, we find percentiles for the prices of cars within each group.
 This sounds somewhat complicated but the graphs are far easier to understand and resemble simple heatmaps.

+#### Grouped by Odometer - Means of Price
 ![all.png](img/all.png)

 Above is a graph featuring the entire dataframe, sorted by odometer with means of price.
 For example, lets say we wanted to purchase a car with no more than 70000 miles on it.
 We can check out the fourth column (46000-69295) to get an estimate on what a good price would be.
 The first row tells us that the top 10% of deals have an average price of \$3207, which seems very affordable yet somewhat unrealistic.
 It would be wise to target a top 30% deal, which would mean that our car would cost less than $10048.

+#### Grouped by Odometer - Means of Price - Fords
 ![fords.png](img/fords.png)

 The first graph is great but it's very broad and if we're looking to buy a specific car it's not going to help us very much.
 Above is a graph plotting the same odometer/price, only this time the data is taken from Fords only.
 We can see that Ford's are a little more expensive and have a tad more miles on them, but it's still not descriptive enough for us data scientists.

+Grouped by Odometer - Means of Price - Fords in 'Good' Condition
 ![goodFords.png](img/goodFords.png)

 As broke college students we are not looking for the greatest quality car, so this graph shows Fords with the 'Good' condition tag.
-Now we can see that a top 30% deal our ~70000 mile car shouldn't cost any more than $6000, probably a little less.
-But still, a Ford in good condition isn't as descriptive as we'd like as it still applies to a plethora of vehicles
+Now we can see that a top 30% deal our 70000 mile car shouldn't cost any more than $6000, probably a little less.
+But still, a Ford in good condition isn't as descriptive as we'd like as it still applies to a plethora of vehicles.

+Grouped by Odometer - Means of Price - Ford Midsize Sedans in 'Good' Condition
 ![goodFordMidsizeSedan.png](img/goodFordMidsizeSedan.png)

 Finally, a chart specific enough to draw accurate conclusions from.
 This chart shows 'Good' mid-size sedans manufacturered by Ford.
 We now see that the car that we once thought we should try to buy for less than \$10000 should be pursued for no more than $3000.
 Overall these quantile tables are an excellent way to determine an asking price for a used car, they're easily automatable (as displayed in the Flask app) and also easy to build by hand.